BahaaEbraheem/AbpMicroservicesGenerator/README.md

 #### Create the Database

-Run `AbpSolutionGenerator.DbMigrator` to create the initial database.
+Run `AbpMicroservicesGenerator.DbMigrator` to create the initial database.
 This should be done in the first run.
 It is also needed if a new database migration is added to the solution later.

 ### Solution structure

 This is a layered monolith application that consists of the following applications:

-* `AbpSolutionGenerator.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
+* `AbpMicroservicesGenerator.DbMigrator`: A console application which applies the migrations and also seeds the initial data.
 It is useful on development as well as on production environment.
-* `AbpSolutionGenerator.HttpApi.Host`: ASP.NET Core API application that is used to expose the APIs to the clients.
+* `AbpMicroservicesGenerator.HttpApi.Host`: ASP.NET Core API application that is used to expose the APIs to the clients.
-* `AbpSolutionGenerator.Blazor`: ASP.NET Core Blazor Server application that is the essential web application of the solution.
+* `AbpMicroservicesGenerator.Blazor`: ASP.NET Core Blazor Server application that is the essential web application of the solution.

 ### Deploying the application